monking/php-oauth/README.md

 any (static) web server.
 See the accompanying READMEs for more information.
 If you followed the client registration in the previous section they should start working immediately if you install the applications at the correct URL.
-Do not forget to enable the management API, see below in the section on entitlements.
+Do not forget to enable the management API in `config/oauth.ini`.

 # SELinux
 The install script already takes care of setting the file permissions of the